-The Tutor Trust & Impetus
+The Tutor Trust and Impetus

 The need: Good GCSE grades are gateway qualifications for further study and fulfilling work.
 Only 43% of young people from disadvantaged backgrounds pass GCSE English and maths, compared to 73% of their better off peers.